-Wild at heart
+Wild at Heart

-Updated 23 Apr 2024
+Updated 24 Apr 2025

 Around here, epic views, bushwalking highs and even space odysseys are easy to come by

 Embark on a journey to uncover Canberra's many natural marvels, each inviting you to indulge your adventurous spirit.
-From bushwalks to celestial encounters, Canberra can be seen as a bit of a playground for outdoor enthusiasts of all stripes.
+From bushwalks to celestial encounters, Canberra can be seen as a playground for outdoor enthusiasts of all stripes.
 Step into the Red Hill Nature Reserve or cycle the iconic Centenary Trail, weaving through historical landmarks and untouched wilderness.
 Enjoy this list of Canberra's outdoor wonders, promising an exploration of the capital's wild side like no other.

 Head for the hills